ProgrammingIsFun2024/LinearRegression/README.md

-This study will explore the relationship between life expectancy and predictive factors across 4 key aspects – immunization-related factors, mortality factors, economical factors and social factors.
+This study aims to investigate the correlation between life expectancy and various predictive factors across four key domains: immunization-related factors, mortality factors, economic factors, and social factors.
-19 explanatory variables were selected to build the complete model.
-Through automatic selection and all possible regression methods, three models were selected with 11 variables as potentially globally optimized models based on Mallow’s C_p, PRESS_p, R_adjuste^2 and AIC_p.
+A total of 19 explanatory variables were carefully selected to construct the comprehensive model.
+By employing automatic selection and various regression techniques, three models were identified as potentially globally optimized, based on criteria such as Mallow’s Cp, PRESSp, R_adjusted square, and AICp.
-Finally, model validation was conducted for three potentially globally optimized models.Compared the descriptive and predictive powers of each model,one model was chosen to be the global optimal model.
+Subsequently, model validation was performed for these three potentially optimized models.
+After comparing their descriptive and predictive capabilities, one model emerged as the optimal choice.
+The analysis was conducted using a combination of SPSS and Python.